ricsanfre/pi-cluster/docs/_docs/dns.md

 };
 ```

-This enables metric port (TCP 8053) that is only accesible from localhost.
+This enables metric port (TCP 8053) that is only accessible from localhost.
 Metrics are exposed in XML format.
 Prometheus bind exporter deployed in same node can be used to scrape these metrics and export them in Prometheus format.

 ##### Bind Exporter installation